Skip to Main Content

 The approach to a Japanese tempura counter is rarely dramatic.
 What matters is what happens between the fryer and the plate: the thickness of the batter, the temperature of the oil, the moment each piece is lifted and placed in front of you.
 In Osaka's Nishitenma district, a neighbourhood that holds a dense concentration of counter restaurants ranging from kaiseki rooms to kappo specialists, OIMATSU Tempura Suzuki occupies a ground-floor space in the La Douceur Umeda East building on Nishitenma 4-chome.
 The setting signals what follows inside: precise, focused, without theatrical excess.

 Tempura as a category sits in an interesting position within Japan's fine dining hierarchy.
 It is older than its reputation suggests, introduced to Japan in the sixteenth century and refined across centuries of counter service into one of the most technique-dependent forms of Japanese cooking.
 At the top tier, the discipline is measured in fractions of a second and degrees of oil temperature.
-Michelin's Plate recognition at OIMATSU in both 2024 and 2025, combined with a Tabelog Bronze Award and a score of 4.31 from 23 reviews, positions the kitchen within Osaka's credentialed counter dining scene without placing it at the three-star summit occupied by venues like HAJIME or La Cime in the city's French-focused tier.
+Its Michelin Plate recognition in 2024 and 2025 and a 4.8 Google rating from 28 reviews place the kitchen within Osaka's credentialed counter dining scene without placing it at the three-star summit occupied by venues like HAJIME or La Cime in the city's French-focused tier.

 The Craft of the Batter and the Logic of Safflower Oil